PrefectHQ/prefect/docs/guides/logs.md

     logger.info("INFO level log message.")
 ```

 Prefect automatically uses the flow run logger based on the flow context.
-If you run the above code, Prefect captures the following as a log event.
+If you run the code above, Prefect captures the following as a log event:

 <div class='terminal'>
 ```bash